markosamuli/linux-machine/README.md

 This is a collection of Ansible roles and tasks to setup a new developer machine on Ubuntu Linux.

-This setup has only been tested on the Ubuntu 18.04 LTS and not against existing installations.
+This setup has been tested on the Ubuntu 16.04 and 18.04 LTS releases.

 ## Requirements